openharmony/arkcompiler_ets_frontend/arkguard/README.md

 * the property `ruleOptions.enable` is `true` and the property `ruleOptions.enable` of every dependency library is `true`.
 * build in release mode

-The rules in the property `ruleOptions.rules` will be applied when you build HAP or HAR.
+The files in the property `ruleOptions.files` will be applied when you build HAP or HAR.

-The rules in the property `consumerRules` will be applied when you build the project or library which depends on this library.
+The files in the property `consumerFiles` will be applied when you build the project or library which depends on this library.
 They will also be merged into a file `obfuscation.txt` in the resulting HAR.

-When you are building HAP or HAR, the final obfucation rules are combination of self's `ruleOptions.rules` property, dependency libraries' `consumerRules` properties and dependency HAR's `obfuscation.txt`.
+When you are building HAP or HAR, the final obfucation rules are combination of self's `ruleOptions.files` property, dependency libraries' `consumerFiles` properties and dependency HAR's `obfuscation.txt`.
-If your building HAR, the content of `obfuscation.txt` are the combination of self's `consumerRules` property, dependency libraries' `consumerRules` properties and dependency HAR's `obfuscation.txt`.
+If your building HAR, the content of `obfuscation.txt` are the combination of self's `consumerFiles` property, dependency libraries' `consumerFiles` properties and dependency HAR's `obfuscation.txt`.
 If you are building HAP, `obfuscation.txt` will not be generated.

 ## Write rules